jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 You can re-use attachments uploaded on previous step of scenario.
 To do that you need to get attachment UUID from source envelope and set it in respective attachment in target envelope.

-.. note:: You can not use one attachment with same UUID more than one time in the envelope
+.. note:: You can not use one attachment with same UUID more than one time in the envelope.
+Attachment re-use functionality allowed only for envelopes created through scenario functionality

 **Source envelope**